swich11/item-sorter/README.md

 [TODO]
 ## Directions for Future Work
 ### Architecture Reworks
-Currently to add or modify the objects and bins we have to go through various sections of the codebase and modify various things as mentioned in [Link to new object setup section].
+Currently to add or modify the objects and bins we have to go through various sections of the codebase and modify various things as mentioned in [New Object Calibration](#new-object-calibration).
 In future work, the system should be modified to have a new package or setup section that collates all details of objects and bins needed for perception, visualisation and the brain to function.

 ### YOLO model
 Our model used in perception was trained on a limited dataset.
 Given more time and resources, this can be trained to become more robust and reliable.